 Another aspect of this would be to time your own posts into the peak hours of Instagram activity so that it engages with as many people as possible.
 Studies have shown that on Instagram, any activity during the evening is seen to get more responses while one can also post over the weekend to reach better levels of audiences.
 This is because many people work from 9 to 5 on Monday through Friday and simply are not on Instagram at those times.

 The real difference between a verified and a normal account lies in the content being generated by both users.
-The verified account has much greater responsibility to create original and personalized content that is not copying anybody or at least differs in more than one way to other material.
-There is no value for a follower if the content being generated on the post is stale, generic or copied.
+The verified account has much greater responsibility to create original and personalized content that is not copying anybody or at least differs in more than one way to other material in the same industry.
+There is no value for a follower if the content being generated on the post is stale, generic, or copied, as is often the case on fan accounts.
 To ensure this, you need to add a personal touch to whatever posts that you make.
 Merely posting pictures of sunsets without any commentary won’t do that.
 However, good photography, lighting, editing (check out our advice on how to edit Instagram photos like a pro), or a fitting and unique caption might.

-Do not become demoralized if you’re denied verification the first time.
+Do not become demoralized if your verification request is denied the first time.
 I mentioned that I recently re-applied for a second time, and there is no prejudice against you in the application process should you decide to do so.
 Think back to that gentleman I mentioned above who finally got verified after repeated attempts and you can see that you should definitely apply again if you don’t succeed the first time.
+Well-known figures achieve the infamous blue status symbol quickly and easily, but for most of us, the process is more involved, and may include enlisting the help of a digital agency, faithfully using popular hashtags and providing content within those popular hashtags consistently, and taking the time to build a strong, robust Instagram community.

 No Shortcuts on How to Get Verified on Instagram